jpjubenot/ansible-post-install-my-fedora/README_EN.md

 <p>This project <strong>"ansible-post-install-my-fedora"</strong> is to finish install my Fedora.
 For each new version of Fedora, I sometimes prefer to reinstall from scratch rather than to make an update.</p>
-Then if it is easy to save datas and restore then, regarding softwares there is always one or more that you forget.
-You reinstall it or them in emergency at last minute.
+<p>Then if it is easy to save datas and restore then, regarding softwares there is always
+one or more that you forget.
+You reinstall it or them in emergency at last minute.</p>

-Since I discovered Ansible at my office, I found this project was amazing.
+<p>Since I discovered Ansible at my office, I found this project was amazing.
-Imagine and organize installation of your system is possible at home too.
+Imagine and organize installation of your system is possible at home too.</p>

-With this project it's possible to finalize the installation of my settings and softwares.
+<p>With this project it's possible to finalize the installation of my settings and softwares.
-GitHub is a fantastic way to share this mini project.
+GitHub is a fantastic way to share this mini project.</p>

-When you reinstall your system, you set your repositories, install softwares and many other things.</p>
+<p>When you reinstall your system, you set your repositories, install softwares and
+many other things.</p>

 My project works like this :